-This Section 6 contains pro-forma financial information for the Combined Group, reflecting the aggregated businesses of Wah Nam International, Brockman Resources and FerrAus.
+This Section 6 contains pro-forma financial information for the Combined Group, reflecting the aggregated businesses of Wah Nam International, Brockman Resources and FerrAus in various scenarios.
 This information is presented on a pro-forma basis only, and as a result it is likely that this information will differ from the actual financial information for the Combined Group.